OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_549.rst

 - `Sunstone: No way for update VM configuration if it has restricted vector atributes. <https://github.com/OpenNebula/one/issues/1790>`__.
 - `VCenter: resolved some problems related to network and disk monitoring. <https://github.com/OpenNebula/one/issues/1793>`__.
 - `VCenter driver should allow template instantiation without mac duplication. <https://github.com/OpenNebula/one/issues/1832>`__.
+- `Floating IP lease is not released after router removal. <https://github.com/OpenNebula/one/issues/1680>`__.